 Next stop is Baddeck.
 Baddeck is a little resort town sitting on the shores of the Bras d'or Lakes.
 Baddeck is a great place to stroll and take in all of the sites.
 You are directly on the shores of the lake so it is very nice.

 There are lots of shops in the town and plenty of restaurants.
 I love going to the Highwheeler Cafe for lunch.
 The coffee is great and they have delicious soups and sandwiches.
 The Lakeside cafe is also great.
-They have a terrace which looks over the lake.
+They have a terrace which overlooks the lake.

 Did you know that Alexander Graham Bell made his summer home in Baddeck?
 Baddeck is also home to a museum in his name.
 This museum is fascinating and you can see Bell's summer home at Bein Breagh from the museum.